Big Diomede Island: 20th century

 During World War II, Big Diomede became a military base, and remained so for some time into the Cold War.

 After World War II, the native population was forced off Big Diomede Island to the mainland in order to avoid contacts across the border.
+They first moved to the Yupik village of Naukan That village was evicted between 1954 and 1958, so residents were relocated elsewhere.
+In 2015, an attempt was made to reunite people from the two islands.

 Today, unlike Alaska's neighboring Little Diomede Island, it has no permanent native population, but it is the site of a Russian weather station and a base of Border Service of the Federal Security Service of the Russian Federation troops (FSB).

 During the Cold War, the section of the border between the U.S. and the USSR separating Big and Little Diomede became known as the "Ice Curtain".
 On 7 August 1987, however, Lynne Cox, an American long-distance swimmer, swam from Little Diomede to Big Diomede (approximately 2.2 mi) in ice-cold waters.
-She was congratulated jointly by Mikhail Gorbachev and Ronald Reagan four months later at the signing of the INF Missile Treaty at the White House, when Gorbachev made a toast.
+She was congratulated jointly by Soviet Premier Mikhail Gorbachev and U.S. President Ronald Reagan four months later at the signing of the INF Missile Treaty at the White House, when Gorbachev made a toast.
 He and President Reagan lifted their glasses and Gorbachev said: "Last summer it took one brave American by the name of Lynne Cox just two hours to swim from one of our countries to the other.
 We saw on television how sincere and friendly the meeting was between our people and the Americans when she stepped onto the Soviet shore.
 She proved by her courage how close to each other our peoples live".

 Lisunov Li-2 crash

-There is no airstrip on the island, but being flat on the top, some landings were carried out in order to deliver supplies.
 On 13 June 1971 a Lisunov Li-2 belonging to the Soviet Border Troops crashed in the centre of the island.
-All crew members were injured and the green hull remains at 65.7783°N 169.0666°W.
+All crew members were injured but survived and the green hull remains at 65.7783°N 169.0666°W.

 Fauna

 Eleven species of birds including such as puffins and guillemots have been found on Big Diomede.
+The island, along with its surrounding waters, has been designated an Important Bird Area (IBA) by BirdLife International because of its significant seabird colonies, including those of horned puffins, and of parakeet, least and crested auklets.
 In 1976 a rufous hummingbird was identified on the island.
 This finding, unique so far in Russia, was very likely due to a dispersed specimen.

 For mammals, pinnipeds (e.g. ringed and bearded seals, walruses) and cetaceans (e.g. gray and rarer bowhead whales) inhabit the waters around the island.